opendatasoft/ods-documentation/source/publishing_data/04_configuring_a_source/configuring_source.rst

 When adding a data source to a dataset, the Opendatasoft platform uses a connector to read and retrieve data.

 When you create a dataset, you start with configuring a data source and its connection.
+For FTP, Google Drive, HTTP, and Microsoft SharePoint, you can select a saved connection or configure a new connection.

 After you create a dataset, you can add a new data source, or edit an existing data source and its connection using the **Sources** tab of the desired dataset.